Abhi-coder-crypto/veri/replit.md

 **NOTE FOR FUTURE DEPLOYMENTS**: Always set MONGODB_URI secret first before running the application.

 ## Recent Changes
+- **2025-08-21**: MIGRATION COMPLETED - Successfully migrated project with enhanced UI
+- **2025-08-21**: Logo enhanced to 24x24 size with better visibility and styling using only TRA circular design
+- **2025-08-21**: Background images removed from all pages, replaced with clean solid color gradients
+- **2025-08-21**: Separate admin dashboard route created with improved navigation structure
+- **2025-08-21**: All JSX syntax errors resolved and project fully functional
-- **2025-08-14**: MIGRATION COMPLETED - MongoDB fully integrated and working
+- **2025-08-14**: MongoDB fully integrated and working
 - **2025-08-14**: Documented critical MongoDB configuration for future deployments
 - **2025-08-14**: Restored MongoDB functionality for complete application flow with duplicate prevention
 - **2025-08-14**: Updated migration to preserve MongoDB configuration and fallback to in-memory storage